7UKECREAT0R/MCCompiled/README.md

 ### MCStructure Generation
 Make use of the custom NBT implementation and use some of the special new commands that extend Minecraft's systems by generating structures and using their load parameters.
 You can /give named and enchanted items as well as randomly scatter blocks throughout an area, similarly to fill. (more of these are to come)

+### Definitions
+MCCompiled is shipped with a [definitions.def](https://github.com/7UKECREAT0R/MCCompiledSource/blob/master/mc-compiled/definitions.def) file which is a massive library of organized aliases for inserting strings.
+One of my favorite parts of this file is that it has all text colors defined under normalized names.
+Rather than having to type `§6` you can just type `[color: gold]`.
+Give the file a look over to understand why it's so useful.

 # Sold?
 MCCompiled is set to release March 1st, 2022 once I finish the stress testing phase, so be on the lookout for that.
 Check out the wiki cheat sheet for a full display of the language features.